sanjeev662/visitor-management-system-react/README.md

+## Description

+Welcome to the Visitor Management System (VMS)!
+Our system is designed to simplify and enhance the visitor registration and management process for various environments, including offices, buildings, or events.
+With a user-friendly interface and role-based access control, VMS offers administrators, receptionists, and guards the tools they need to efficiently manage visitor traffic while ensuring security and compliance.

 ## Features

+- **Comprehensive Dashboard**: Gain insights into visitor traffic with detailed charts and statistics, including monthly visits, day-wise trends, zone-wise distribution, and recent visitor details.

+- **Role-Based Access Control**: Administrators, receptionists, and guards each have specific roles with tailored access to features, ensuring smooth operation and security compliance.

 ### Admin Role:

-- Full access to all functionalities.
+- **Full Access**: Administrators have full access to all functionalities
-- Dashboard with charts showing details about monthly visits, day-wise statistics, zone-wise distribution, and recent visitor details.
+- **Dashboard**: Dashboard with charts showing details about monthly visits, day-wise statistics, zone-wise distribution, and recent visitor details.
-- User management (create, update, delete, get all users with filters and pagination).
+- **User Management**: Create, update, delete, and retrieve all users with filters and pagination.
-- Visitor management (create, update, delete, get all visitors with filters and pagination).
+- **Visitor Management**: Create, update, delete, and retrieve all visitors with filters and pagination.
-- Pass management (generate passes for visitors with printing functionality, assign RFID keys).
+- **Pass Management**: Generate passes for visitors with printing functionality, assign RFID keys for access control.
-- FAQ (frequently asked questions for how to use VMS).
+- **FAQ Section**: Provide answers to frequently asked questions about how to use VMS.
-- Modify gadget configuration (includes configuration settings for five hardware gadgets with all operations).
+- **Modify Gadget Configuration**: Configure settings for five hardware gadgets with all operations.

 ### Receptionist Role:

-- Access to limited functionalities.
+- **Limited Access**: Receptionists have access to specific functionalities.
-- Dashboard with charts showing details about monthly visits, day-wise statistics, zone-wise distribution, and recent visitor details.
+- **Dashboard**: View charts showing details about monthly visits, day-wise statistics, zone-wise distribution, and recent visitor details.
-- Visitor management (create, update, delete, get all visitors with filters and pagination, ability to blacklist visitors).
+- **Visitor Management**: Create, update, delete, and retrieve all visitors with filters and pagination, with the ability to blacklist visitors.
-- Pass management (generate passes for visitors, assign RFID keys, with printing functionality).
+- **Pass Management**: Generate passes for visitors, assign RFID keys, and provide printing functionality.
-- Reports (view and generate reports for users, such as login-logout, visitor visits, and gadget configuration modifications, with validations).
+- **Reports**: View and generate reports for users, such as login-logout, visitor visits, and gadget configuration modifications, with validations.
-- FAQ (frequently asked questions for how to use VMS).
+- **FAQ Section**: Provide answers to frequently asked questions about how to use VMS.

-### Guard Role:
+#### Guard Role:

-- Access to limited functionalities.
+- **Limited Access**: Guards have access to specific functionalities.
-- Verify if the current visitor has a valid pass or not.
+- **Visitor Verification**: Verify if the current visitor has a valid pass,show alert if invalid or blacklisted visitor.
-- View top 5 recent visitors.
+- **Recent Visitors**: View the top 5 recent visitors for monitoring purposes.

-## Technology Used
+### Technology Used

-- React
-- Material UI
-- Tailwind CSS

-## Additional Features

-- Created step-form (with progress bars).
-- Used react-webcam library for image capture during visitor registration.
+- **React**: A powerful JavaScript library for building user interfaces.
+- **Material UI**: A popular React component library for creating beautiful and responsive UI designs.
+- **Tailwind CSS**: A utility-first CSS framework for building custom designs with ease.

+### Additional Features

+- **Step-Form**: Implement a step-by-step form for smoother visitor registration, with progress bars and model view.
+- **Webcam Integration**: Capture visitor images during registration using the react-webcam library.
-- Integrated SignoTech for signature purpose during visitor registration.
+- **Signature Integration**: Integrate SignoTech for capturing visitor signatures during registration.
-- Implemented routing for better user experience.
+- **Routing**: Implement routing for a seamless user experience and easy navigation within the system.
-- Used models for showing details or creating forms.
+- **Models**: Use models for showing details or creating forms.
-- Implemented frontend as well as backend pagination and searching techniques for fast response.
+- **Pagination and Searching**: Implement frontend as well as backend pagination and searching techniques for fast response.